-The Networked Systems program provides education and research opportunities to graduate students in the areas of computer networks and telecommunication networks.
-Networked Systems include telephone networks, cable TV networks, cellular phone networks, and the Internet, as well as other emerging networks.
+The Networked Systems program provides education and research opportunities to M.S. and Ph.D. students in the areas of computer and telecommunication networks.
+Networked Systems include all types of systems that are networked, including the Internet, cell phone networks, cable television networks, telephone networks, and other emerging networks.

 Networked Systems is an educational degree program.
 It is not a separate department.
-Faculty from both the Computer Science (CS) and Electrical Engineering & Computer Science (EECS) departments with research interests in networking guide the program.
+Faculty from both the Department of Computer Science and the Department of Electrical Engineering and Computer Science with research interests in Networked Sysetms guide the program.

-Networked Systems graduate students take core courses, breadth courses, and concentration courses.
+Networked Systems M.S. and Ph.D. students take core courses, breadth courses, and concentration courses.
 The core courses are taken by all Networked Systems students and form a foundation for networking topics.
-The breadth courses can be selected from technical courses (including distributed systems, algorithms, data structures, operating systems, databases, random processes, and linear systems) and management and applications of technology (including educational technology, management of information technology, and social impact).
-The concentration courses can be selected from a long list including courses on networks, performance, middleware, communications, and operations research.
-Additional detail can be found on the Networked Systems M.S. and Ph.D. degrees page.
+The breadth courses can be selected from computer science & engineering courses (including cryptography, databases, algorithms, and probability) and from management and applications of technology (including security and privacy, social impact, and network theory).
+The concentration courses can be selected from courses in networks, performance, middleware, and communications.

 For students whose primary interest is outside of networking, please consider the following alternative degree programs: